 In addition to reporting an incident to noonsite, it is also important to report to the local authorities.
 Only if they know what is happening in their jurisdictions can they take steps to stop the activity and to apprehend the criminals.

 No other danger has marred the beauty of cruising more than the threat of piracy, whether on the high seas or in coastal waters.
 Indeed it is a risk that mariners have had to confront for many thousands of years, and continue to do so in certain areas of the world today.
-Piracy incidents on pleasure boats in recent years have been mercifully few in numbers and restricted predominantly to the Gulf of Aden region and Venezuela.
-Whilst the situation has improved somewhat for big ships in the Gulf of Aden due to the employment of private security firms on board, there is still an ever-present threat for small boats transiting the High Risk Area.
+Piracy incidents on pleasure boats in recent years have been mercifully few in numbers and restricted predominantly to the Gulf of Aden region, Venezuela and more recently the Philippines.

 Gulf of Aden / Indian Ocean Transit

-Whilst the maritime authorities are more concerned with attacks on commercial shipping (attacks on pleasure craft not being high priority, or even their responsibility) they do publish warnings for pleasure craft considering a GOA/Indian Ocean transit.
+That said the maritime authorities, who are more concerned with attacks on commercial shipping (attacks on pleasure craft not being high priority, or even their responsibility), continue to publish warnings for pleasure craft considering a GOA/Indian Ocean transit.
 It is hoped that ISAF will revise this warning in light of the HRA being reduced.

 If under attack or suspected attack immediately telephone (do not email) UKMTO +971 50 552 3215 with your position.